mattie43/ahk_scripts/README.md

 ## Info
 These scripts require AHK v2.
 Make sure to import the runelite-profile to get the needed settings/colors.
-To get updates through the batch, you need have git installed.
+To get updates through the batch, you need to have git installed.

 ## Downloads
 AHK v2 download: https://www.autohotkey.com/v2/